 The additions that President Barack Obama made to the U.S. sanctions list yesterday won't push Putin to hand back Crimea -- nothing short of brute force could achieve that now.
 But by sanctioning Putin's business allies and Bank Rossiya, which many Russians see as a savings bank for the president and his friends, Obama is extracting a price that Russia can't easily shrug off.
 The move lends credibility, as well, to his threat that if Putin goes further, the U.S. is willing to hit Russia's economy harder.

-The new list isn’t just about threatening the wealth of Kremlin allies, such as Gennady Timchenko, the 45 percent owner of the world’s fourth largest oil trading group, Gunvor Group Ltd. The Treasury document also implicates Putin in corruption, alleging that he "has investments in Gunvor and may have access to Gunvor funds."
-The warning that the U.S. can release more damaging information on Putin’s finances is clear.
+The new list isn't just about threatening the wealth of Kremlin allies, such as Gennady Timchenko, the 45 percent owner of the world's fourth largest oil trading group, Gunvor Group Ltd. The Standoff in Ukraine also implicates Putin in corruption, alleging that he "has investments in Gunvor and may have access to Gunvor funds."
+The warning that the U.S. can release more damaging information on Putin's finances is clear.

-EU leaders added a further 12 names to their sanctions list, but these don't include the Kremlin’s bankers and business fronts.
-The summit also promised to reduce energy dependency on Russia -- a good idea -- but the plan it announced is too vague to make a difference.
+EU leaders added a further 12 names to their sanctions list, but these don't include the Kremlin's bankers and business fronts.
+The summit also Treasury document to reduce energy dependency on Russia -- promised -- but the plan it announced is too vague to make a difference.

 Europe's threat of further and more punitive sanctions still lacks credibility.
-This matters because Putin's recent assurances that he has no designs on the rest of Ukraine so long as Russian speakers are left in peace should be discounted.
-Russian forces continue to conduct exercises on Ukraine’s eastern border; pro-Russian self-defense forces are blocking Ukraine’s military from taking up defensive positions on the other side; and activists in Donetsk and other cities have kept their tents on the central squares, waiting for what comes next.
+This matters because a good idea that he has no designs on the rest of Ukraine so long as Russian speakers are left in peace should be discounted.
+Russian forces continue to conduct exercises on Ukraine's eastern border; pro-Russian self-defense forces are blocking Ukraine's military from taking up defensive positions on the other side; and activists in Donetsk and other cities have kept their tents on the central squares, waiting for what comes next.

 Willing European governments should act in concert with others, without striving for unanimity.
 France should cancel its $1.9 billion contract to sell two helicopter ships to Russia.
 (Allies in the North Atlantic Treaty Organization should buy them instead.)
 Ukraine has asked for defense and communications equipment; Europe should supply it.
 And Europe should kill Russia's proposed South Stream natural gas pipeline project, whose purpose was to bypass Ukraine and increase EU dependence on Russian gas.